 If you are unable to get the Tdap vaccination while pregnant, get the vaccine immediately after giving birth.
 To help provide your baby with additional protection against whooping cough, ask your friends, family members (children, teens and adults), and caregivers to make sure they are up-to-date on their whooping cough vaccination (DTaP for children; Tdap for preteens, teens and adults), at least two weeks before meeting the new baby.

 Read the emotional real-life stories of parents who lost their children to pertussis in our Personal Stories section.
 We are forever grateful to these families for sharing their stories and advocating for Tdap vaccination during pregnancy, which was not yet available to them at the time of their loss.

-CDC’s Pregnancy and Flu Webpage (Includes links to safety-related studies)
+- Pregnancy and Flu (CDC) (This page includes links to safety-related studies)

 - Effectiveness and Safety Studies related to Maternal Vaccination to Prevent Whooping Cough in Babies (CDC)